AdobeDocs/experience-manager-assets-essentials.en/help/share-links-for-assets.md

 # Share links for assets {#share-links-assets}

 [!DNL Assets Essentials] enables you to generate a link and share assets with others who do not have access to the [!DNL Assets Essentials] application.
+You can define:

-You can define an expiration date for the link and if the recipients are allowed to download the asset after accessing the link.
+* An expiration date for the link

+* If the recipients are allowed to download the asset after accessing the link.

 The recipient of the link can choose to preview the assets or download them.

 ## Generate a link for assets {#generate-link-for-assets}